BiblioNexusStudio/aquifer-server/tests/readme.md

 ```

 You can also use an IDE to run one or more tests with results visible in the IDE's Test Runner UI.

+## Naming

+1. Test projects should match the naming of the project under test but with an `.IntegrationTests` or `.UnitTests` suffix.
+1. Test classes should be in their own file and class names should end with the `Tests` suffix, _not_ `TestFixture`.
+1. When only a single class (or endpoint) is under test then the corresponding test class should be located in an equivalent
+   folder/namespace hierarchy as the class under test.
+1. Test method names should strive to follow [.net test naming conventions](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices#naming-your-tests)
+   though shorter names are often acceptable.

 ## Testing Philosophy